lfnothias/emp_metabolomics/README.md

 # emp_metabolomics_formatting

+##emp_metabolomics_concatenate_annotations
+This notebooks takes all the annotations available and concatenate them into a master feature metadata table.

+##emp_metabolomics_FBMN_visualize

 This notebook helps to estimate the noise threshold introduced by the gap filling step in MZmine.
 Two feature tables are used (before/after gap filling) and for simplicity, we use a subset of samples.